luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 type checks against `A`.

-In order to implement `check` we need at least one typing rule, so let's stash the annotation synthesize rule and look at the simplest rule for checking
+In order to implement `check` we need at least one typing rule, so let's stash in our head the annotation synthesize rule and look at the simplest rule for checking
 literals:

 ![type_rule_check_literal](/images/11_06.png)